mrlafxo/lafx01/content/posts/hackthebox/grandpa.md

 Here is the code-> <https://github.com/Re4son/Churrasco/raw/master/churrasco.exe>

 In order to obtain a SYSTEM shell, we will first copy the binary exploit and the `nc.exe` executable to the target machine via a `smbserver`.
-Our goal is to then launch the exploit code specifying a command that will launch `nc` towards our machine:
+Our goal is to launch the exploit code specifying as a command to execute the `nc` binary that will perform a call towards our machine:

 ```